apache/allura/Allura/docs/installation.rst

 Easy Setup
 ---------------

-Our easy setup instructions are in our README.rst file.
-You can read it online at https://forge-allura.apache.org/p/allura/git/ci/master/tree/README.markdown
+Our easy setup instructions are in our INSTALL.markdown file.
+You can read it online at https://forge-allura.apache.org/p/allura/git/ci/master/tree/INSTALL.markdown

 You should be able to get Allura up and running in well under an hour by following those instructions.